hrynkevych/eco_cosm/README.md

-**Witch of Mountain Winds Eco-Cosmetics Landing Page**
+**Cosmetics Brand Landing Page**

 **Project Description**

-Introducing the "Witch of Mountain Winds Eco-Friendly Cosmetics" website – your gateway to sustainable beauty!
-This captivating landing page serves as the digital face of eco-conscious cosmetics brand, featuring exquisite range of environmentally-friendly skincare and makeup products.
+Introducing the website for cosmetics brand.
+This captivating landing page serves as the digital face of eco-conscious cosmetics products, featuring exquisite range of environmentally-friendly skincare and makeup products.

 **Technologies Used**